-The industry is supervised by the Qatar Central Bank, which oversees commercial banks such as Ahli Bank, the Commercial Bank of Qatar, Doha Bank, Qatar International Islamic Bank, Qatar Islamic Bank, International Bank of Qatar and the Qatar National Bank (QNB).
-Expats are advised to approach one of these institutions when looking to open a Qatari bank account.
+The banking industry is supervised by the Qatar Central Bank, which oversees commercial banks such as Ahli Bank, the Commercial Bank of Qatar, Doha Bank, Qatar Islamic Bank, International Bank of Qatar and the Qatar National Bank (QNB).
+These offer comprehensive online banking services.

-Banks in Qatar are generally open from Sunday to Thursday between 7.30am and 1pm, but many are also open in the afternoon and on Saturday mornings.
-Downtown Qatar National Bank branches are usually open on Fridays and Saturdays.
+Banks in Qatar are generally open from Sunday to Thursday between 7.30am or 9am and 1pm, but many are also open in the afternoon and on Saturday mornings.

 Opening a bank account in Qatar

 For those who don't go the international account route, opening a bank account in Qatar is a relatively simple, stress-free process.
-Expats will need to apply in person with documents that generally include:
+Expats will generally need to apply in person with the following:

-A 'no objection' letter from the expat's Qatari employer, stating their monthly salary
+- A certificate/letter from the Qatari employer stating monthly salary

 Once the application has been approved, the bank will provide the applicant with a letter for their employer, confirming that they are happy to receive salary payments into the new account.

-Qatar also has an officially appointed banking ombudsman affiliated with Qatar's Central Bank, accessible to anyone who has a complaint against a bank and is in need of assistance.
+Qatar also has an officially appointed banking ombudsman affiliated with Qatar's Central Bank, accessible to anyone who has a complaint against a bank and needs assistance.

 Taxes in Qatar

-One of the great attractions of relocating to Qatar is that no personal or income tax is levied against individual salaries, even as an expat.
+One of the great attractions of relocating to Qatar is that no personal or income tax is levied against individual salaries or allowances, even as an expat.
 This means that, while in Qatar, an expat's gross salary will be paid to them without any deductions whatsoever.

-However, expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Qatar and their country of origin; if there isn't, they will have to pay tax in their country of origin on the money earned in Qatar.
+However, expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Qatar and their country of origin; if there isn't, they will be liable to pay tax in their country of origin on the money earned in Qatar.
 We recommend that expats working in Qatar check this online and consult with tax specialists if necessary.